Sailendrakc/wordModelling/src/readme.txt

 3. List of sample is called a "simulation".
     It contains daily sampling from day 1 to day N.

-4. "Iteration" is a list of multiple cycles.
+4. "Iteration" is a list of multiple simulation.
 So first item of list contains a simulation from day 1 to day N, second item also contains another simulation from day 1 to day N and so on.
 Iteration is generally created to smooth out the curve.

 5. Iteration data can be averaged to create an averaged simulation.